Good old days: In music

 In 2015, musical duo Twenty One Pilots released "Stressed Out", a song that pinpointed the return to the 'good old days'.
 It won the Grammy for Best Pop Duo/Group Performance in February 2017.
 As of August 2025, the official music video on YouTube has been viewed 3.1 billion times.

+In 2017, American rapper Macklemore released his song "Good Old Days", featuring American singer-songwriter Kesha.

 In 2022, The Reklaws released the studio album Good Ol' Days.

 Popular Bluegrass music songs such as "Blue Railroad Train" and "Blue Ridge Cabin Home" use phrases like 'good old days' and 'days gone by' to evoke nostalgic ideas of the past.

 In his 1983 song "Keeping the Faith", Billy Joel appears to subtly caution against this view, reminding the listener that "[T]he good ol' days weren't always good/And tomorrow ain't as bad as it seems".